Last Updated on

 A premium refers to the fixed amount you may be required to pay each month for your Medicare coverage.
 This amount may vary depending on whether you have Original Medicare or Medicare Advantage.

 - Original Medicare): You usually don’t pay a monthly premium for Medicare Part A (Hospital Insurance) coverage if you or your spouse paid Medicare taxes for at least 10 years while working.
-This is sometimes called “premium-free Part A.” If you purchase Part A, you’ll pay up to $413 per month in 2017.
+This is sometimes called “premium-free Part A.” If you purchase Part A, you’ll pay up to $458 per month in 2020.
 Most beneficiaries pay a monthly premium for Medicare Part B (medical insurance) coverage.
-In 2017 the standard Part B premium amount is $134 per month (or higher depending on your income), but many people who receive Social Security benefits will pay less than that in 2017.
+In 2020 the standard Part B premium amount is $144.60 per month (or higher depending on your income).

 - Medicare Advantage plan premiums vary by plan.
 However, some Medicare Advantage plans may have premiums as low as $0.
 If you enroll in a Medicare Advantage plan, you must continue paying your Part B premium.